 Click here to view the discussion on transforming your ideas into physical products with the assistance of NIU EIGERlab’s Center for Product Development’s 3D printing technology.

 “To infinity and beyond”…if you can dream it, we can make it.

 NIU EIGERlab’s Center for Product Development (C4PD) serves the region with commercialization and engineering support services.
 Manufacturing, art, engineering, urban design…you name it, and we can be of assistance.
 NIU EIGERlab 3D printing has the technology to transform your thoughts into computer models and, using the latest technology, convert those to physical objects.
 The C4PD helps you achieve your goals by turning your ideas into products…overnight.
-New location: 5299 Zenith Parkway, Loves Park, IL 61111.
+The C4PD is located at 5299 Zenith Parkway, Loves Park, IL.

 Our customers include entrepreneurs at the “idea on a napkin” stage —in need of assistance with design and commercialization—or existing businesses that are interested in producing a new product or modernizing an existing product.